 - Body Corporate Fees NZ — apartment and unit title levies explained

-- Council Rates NZ Average — average rates by city and property type
+- Council Rates NZ Average — average rates by city

 - Property Management Costs NZ — investor fees for renting out a property